 - The heuristics perform well.
-Given the ballot distributions we used, very rarely would a heuristic find a solution that is unacceptably poorer than the optimal minimax solution.
-In particular, $h{2,1}$ and $h{2,2}$ vastly outperform the plain 3-approximation (while retaining its ratio-3 guarantee) with only a modest increase in running time. - The heuristics perform significantly better on average when p = 2 than when p = 1.
+Given the ballot distributions we used, very rarely would there be a solution that is unacceptably poorer than the optimal minimax solution.
+In particular, $h{2,1}$ and $h{2,2}$ vastly outperform the plain 3-approximation (while retaining its ratio-3 guarantee). - The heuristics perform significantly better on average when p = 2 than when p = 1.
 Increasing p further can be expected to improve performance further, at the expense of increased running time. - Comparing the performance of the heuristics with equal p, all four perform similarly overall, but the best c-starting-point approach on average seems to be the first (a fixed-size-minisum solution); it significantly outperforms the other three sometimes (e.g., when p = 1 in the unbiased-coin cases with 50 ballots) and is never outperformed by them with any statistical significance.